scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 ### What is p-hacking?
+Hopefully, you are developing an understanding of how important it is to plan a research study carefully.
+Power analysis requires you to specify your statistical model in advance.
+Now we are going to take a moment to think about what can happen when you don't specify your statistical model in advance.
+In lecture we reviewed the concept of p-hacking and its effect on type 1 error.
+When there are many different ways to specify our statistical model, we run the risk of letting the statistical results (e.g., p values) determine our model, rather than the other way around.
-In lecture we reviewed the concept of p-hacking and it's effect on type 1 error.
-Here you can take a moment to see first hand how "experimenter degrees of freedom" can influence the results of statistical tests in such a way that you can potentially find a test to justify any conclusion you want to make (that's not a good thing; Simmons et al, 2011).
+Here we'll go through a brief exercise to see first hand how "experimenter degrees of freedom" can influence the results of statistical tests in such a way that you can potentially find a test to justify any conclusion you want to make (Simmons et al, 2011).
+That's not a good thing.

 - Do some p-hacking of your own using this [web app from fivethirtyeight](https://projects.fivethirtyeight.com/p-hacking/).
-On this page you can run a linear regression to examine the relationship between (1) the number of Democrats/Republicans in office and (2) the strength of the US economy.
+On this page you can run a linear regression to examine the relationship between (A) the number of Democrats/Republicans in office and (B) the strength of the U.S. economy.
 - There are several choices you can make concerning how you measure the U.S. economy, how you measure the number of Democrats/Republicans in U.S. government, and what data should be included/excluded.
+These are typical choices that we have to make, and they are the "experimenter degrees of freedom" in this example.
-- Fiddle around with the measures until you find a positive relation between Democrats and the economy, and a p<.05 suggesting you should reject the null hypothesis.
+- Fiddle around with the measures in the web app until you find a positive relation between Democrats and the economy, with a p value less than .05 suggesting you should reject the null hypothesis.
 - Now fiddle around with the measures until you find the opposite relation with a p<.05.
-- What conclusion can you draw about political party and the us economy now?
-How can you avoid the problems you encountered here?
+- What conclusion can you draw about political party and the U.S. economy now?
+How can you prevent the problems you see here when you do your own research?

 ### How do I describe a power analysis for a publication?
 There is currently no consistent standard for what should be included in a statement about sample size determination for a study.
 Here are a few examples for you to consider (taken from the August 2021 issue of *Psychological Science*):